alanionita/GDS_MusicalStructureApp/README.md

 * Creating custom Java classes
 * Creating OnClickListeners through Java code
 * using Intents to open new activities and move data through the app
+* using Android Drawable Importer plugin to create multi res versions of drawables

 ### Extra challenges